Gary Barta: Nepotism concerns

-Iowa Football’s Director of Recruiting and NFL Liaison, Tyler Barnes, is Kirk Ferentz’s son-in-law.
+Iowa Football’s director of recruiting and NFL liaison, Tyler Barnes, is Kirk Ferentz’s son-in-law.
 Barnes attended Iowa and is married to Ferentz’s daughter Joanne.
 From 2009–2012, Barnes served as a student assistant, graduate assistant, and administrative assistant.
 Barnes left Iowa in 2013 shortly after it was revealed that Ferentz had pushed to extend Barnes’ contract for another year, without informing athletic director Barta that Barnes was engaged to his daughter.
 Barnes returned to Iowa football in 2016.
 In a similar arrangement to Brian Ferentz’s, Barta, not Ferentz, wrote his employment letter, and is his direct-report.
 This arrangement skirts University nepotism policies.
 “What we do is really competitive.
 It would really be counterintuitive to hire people who aren’t going to try to benefit and enhance our program,” Ferentz responded to questions about nepotism.
 “Any time we hire a coach, support personnel, we’re trying to get the guys best qualified to work at our place.”
 Barnes avoided questions about nepotism in his press conferences, stating he did not think it had an effect on his hiring “at all.”

-Medical and Training Oversight

-In 2010, a former member of the women's crew, Margaret Krusing, filed a lawsuit against the University of Iowa for permanent disabilities she received as a result of participating in a team-training program that was poorly supervised by medical and athletic training personnel.
-The two sides settled the lawsuit for $300,000 in October 2013.
-The athletic department had also previously agreed to pay $60,000 to Krusing by keeping her on her athletic scholarship after she left Iowa to finish her degree at Marquette University.

-2011 Rhabdomyolysis Scandal
+2011 rhabdomyolysis scandal

 In 2011, thirteen football players ended up in University Hospital with extreme cases of rhabdomyolysis, a serious muscle condition, following an offseason workout administered by strength coach Chris Doyle.
 Athletic director Barta and Iowa tried to keep it under wraps, issuing a press release and state that no further comment would be forthcoming.
 National scrutiny rose, and later another press conference was convened.
 Barta, head coach Kirk Ferentz, and Doyle were not in attendance, instead letting a UI doctor and Biff Poggi, parent of injured player Jim Poggi, answer questions.
 Ferentz later relented and faced the media, admitting his error in a February press conference.
 Ferentz defended Doyle, stating he was "probably the most sought-after coach that I've ever been around," adding that "you couldn't ask for a better person to head that [strength and conditioning] up."

 A university conducted an internal investigation, finding that the preparation and response by the coaching staff was lacking.
 One of the injured players eventually sued and settled for around $15,000.